- How can you get your content in a Google answer box?

 Nonetheless, I’ve done a lot of reading around the topic, and below are my findings about what seems to work if you want to optimise for an answer box.

-Summary: here’s how to get an answer box
+Here’s how to get a Google answer box

 - Find keywords you’re currently ranking on page 1 for